Badge manager

 -

-Access to the Coveo Merchandising Hub (CMH).
+Access to the Coveo Merchandising Hub (CMH) with permissions to view and edit badge settings.

 -